How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Alternative Selling Methods

-Traditional real estate isn’t your only option when you’re dealing with water damage headaches.
+Traditional real estate isn’t your only option when dealing with water damage headaches.
 Seattle has plenty of alternative buyers who specialize in houses that need work.
 These options might save you time, money, and stress.

 Real Estate Auctions